Basketball in France: 1980s

-Basketball started to be famous again because NBA was started to be played on TV.
-The French basketball team was able to return to Olympics in 1984.
-They also competed in 1986 FIBA World Championship.
+Basketball started to be famous again because the NBA started broadcasting their games on TV.
+The French basketball team was able to return to the Olympics in 1984.
+They also competed in the 1986 FIBA World Championship.

 2003

-France competed in 2003 Eurobasket with talented members such as Tony Parker, Tariq Abdul-Wahad, and Jerome Moiso, Boris Diaw, Laurent Foirest, Florent Pietrus, and Cyril Julian.
+France competed in 2003 Eurobasket with talented members such as Tony Parker, Tariq Abdul-Wahad, Jerome Moiso, Boris Diaw, Laurent Foirest, Florent Pietrus, and Cyril Julian.

 2015-2016

-About 22 French citizens have played in NBA and in Canada for the 2015–2016 season.
-Very high attendance was observed during the FIBA EuroBasket 2015 and on 2016 FIBA Women's Olympic Qualifying Tournament.
+About 22 French citizens have played in the NBA and in Canada during the 2015–2016 season.
+Very high attendance was observed during the FIBA EuroBasket 2015 and with the 2016 FIBA Women's Olympic Qualifying Tournament.

 2024

-Paris will host the Olympic Games and Paralympic Games in the summer of 2024.
-Basketball and 3x3 basketball will be played in those major competitions.
+Paris hosted the Olympic Games and Paralympic Games in the summer of 2024.
+Basketball and 3x3 basketball was played in Paris.